 Contentful, which is not simply a CMS but a cloud native content platform, allows you to define your own content model and have that content delivered over a CDN-backed API.
 This allows you to make your microcopy dynamic.

 Setting up microcopy in Contentful is typically done by creating a simple content type called "resource" with two fields, a key and a value.
 The key is a description of the copy, for instance "login.success" might be the key for the text that a login form uses when the user logs in successfully.
 If your developers are using a "gettext" like function to retrieve UX text, this key would be the string passed to this function.
 This content type replaces the "portable object" (pot/po) files that are typically used as static assets.
 Contentful allows you to add multiple locales for the value field, so you can have localized values for each resource entry.

 In order to consume the resources in your website or app, another content type called "resource set" is used in order to assemble the resources required for a particular view or component.
 This content type typically has a name field and a multiple reference field, the multiple reference field allows editors to link resources to the set.

-This simple content model can also be be extended to allow for reuse across multiple websites or apps, or to allow for multivariate testing.
-Using Contenful's integration features, such as the management api, webhooks and UI extensions allows external workflow management and translation management systems to be incorporated.
+This simple content model can also be extended to allow for reuse across multiple websites or apps, or to allow for multivariate testing.
+Using Contenful’s integration features, such as the management API, webhooks and UI extensions allows external workflow management and translation management systems to be incorporated.

 By moving your microcopy out of static assets managed along with your software source code and into a content model managed and delivered by Contentful, you empower your marketing and editorial team to create a more effective user experience for your website or app and help them make sure that your user glides through your site like Bart Simpson on his skateboard without being befuddled by a riddling sphinx.